dgentry/mergeinator/README.md

 ## What it does
 Clean up your files and recover disk space with The Merginator.

-The Mergeinator merges a directory (the "source directory") into a similar directory (the "destination," which can be a parent of the source directory), eliminating duplicate in the source directory as it goes.
+The Mergeinator efficiently merges a directory tree (the "source") into a similar directory tree (the "destination"), eliminating duplicates from the source directory as it goes.
 After several runs, the source directory is gone, merged into the destination.
+(It works even when the source directory is inside the destination, which is useful when you've expanded a tarball of your home directory within it.)

 ## How to run it
 ```
 $ merge old_home_dir_copy ~/
 ```
-I usually run it "manually" (as above) and answer the questions it asks a few times.
+I run it "manually" (as above) and answer the questions it asks a few times.
 This lets me confirm that it's doing what I intended.
-When I get tired of answering questions, I re-run it with the `-y` flag.
+When I get tired of answering questions, I re-run it with the `-y` flag and let 'er rip.

-The `-y` or `--yes` flag causes it to "auto answer" interactive questions with "yes."
-If you use this, there are cases where you could lose info (conflicting changes in files -- it arbitrarily chooses the newer one, when there could be useful changes in the old file as well).
+The `-y` or `--yes` flag causes it to "auto answer" questions with "yes."
+It is possible to lose info with this flag.
+When there are conflicting changes in files, it arbitrarily chooses the newer one, when there could be useful changes in the old file as well.

-If you are extra cautious, the `-n` or `--dryrun` flag causes `merge` to print the actions it would take, but not actually change any files.
+If you are cautious, your first run could be with the `-n` or `--dryrun` flag, which causes `merge` to print the actions it would take, but not actually change any files.

-Without `-n`, it will make "safe" (i.e., reversible) changes without asking, for example, when two files are identical, it will delete the source version, which you could (perhaps painstakingly) restore with a `cp <dest> <source>` if you later decided it was a mistake.
+Without any flags, `merge` will only make "safe" (i.e., reversible) changes without asking.
+For example, when two files are identical, it will delete the source version, which you could (perhaps painstakingly) restore with a `cp <dest> <source>` if you later decided it was a mistake.
 All operations are logged in `merge.log`.

 ## Why would you want this?

+Everyone ends up with duplicate files or directory trees sometimes, which clutter up your hierarchy and possibly double or triple the storage space you need.

-Every time I make a tarball of my directory tree, I later end up expanding it somewhere within my directory tree, so I end up with a mostly older copy of my main tree embedded in my real tree.
+In particular, every time I make a tarball of (a part of) my directory tree for safekeeping, I later end up expanding it somewhere within my directory tree, so I end up with a mostly older copy of my main tree embedded in my current tree.
 Cleaning it up is a pain because if you just delete the whole thing, you might lose some stuff you want.
-Merging stuff you might want manually first is error-prone and takes forever.
+Manually looking for and saving that stuff (with, say, `diff -r` and then `mv`) is error-prone and takes forever.
+[Perhaps the real lesson is don't make these dumb safekeeping tarballs in the first place, but somehow I've always ended up with one when I've moved from one primary computer to another.
+I am better at using `git` correctly in the first place now.]

 It also seems to work when merging two similar iPhoto or iTunes libraries, although iPhoto needs a re-index afterwards.
 (Probably